 - It wanted the Legislative Councils to be made more representative, given more power and introduced in provinces where none existed.
 It demanded that Indians be placed in high positions in the government.

-- For this purpose it called for civil service examinations to be held in India as well, not just in London.
-The demand for “Indianization” of the administration was part of a movement against racism, since most important jobs at the time were monopolized by white officials and they were sending a major part of their large salaries home.
+- For this purpose, it called for Civil Service Exam to be held in India as well, not just in London.
+The demand for “Indianization” of the administration was part of a movement against racism since most important jobs at the time were monopolized by white officials and they were sending a major part of their large salaries home.

 - It was hoped to reduce the drain of wealth to England.
 Other demands included the separation of the judiciary from the executive, the repeal of the Arms Act and the freedom of speech and expression.

 - The early Congress also raised a number of economic issues declaring that British rule had led to poverty and famines, increase in the land revenue had impoverished peasants and zamindars and the export of grains to Europe had created food shortages.

 - The Congress demanded a reduction of revenue, a cut in military expenditure, and more funds for irrigation.
 It passed many resolutions on the salt tax, the treatment of Indian laborers abroad and the sufferings of forest dwellers – caused by an interfering forest administration.